MostafaAhmedHesham/Mostafa_Ahmed_Hesham_EmbeddedSystems-Diploma/README.md

 # Mostafa_Ahmed_Hesham_EmbeddedSystems-Diploma
+Welcome to our open-source repository, supervised by ENG.
+Kiroles Khalil.
+All codes here are copyrighted by ENG.
+Mostafa Ahmed Hesham, available for unrestricted use.
+Join our collaborative community, explore, and contribute to cutting-edge projects.
+Let's drive open-source software development together for a better future.

-This Diploma is undersupervision of ENG.
-Kiroles khalil.
+Supervisor: ENG.
+Kiroles Khalil

-All the Copyrights of the codes written here goes To ENG.
-Mostafa Ahmed Hesham and it's open source you can used it as you need.
+Copyright Holder: ENG.
+Mostafa Ahmed Hesham

+Happy coding!